hiesabx/reservoirflow/README.md

 ## Version

 [Semantic Versioning](https://semver.org/) is used for the version numbers.
 Since this library is still under active development, `major=0` is used until the first stable version is reached.
-The first version `v0.1.0` was released on January 1, 2024.
-The current version is `v0.1.0`.
+The first version `v0.1.0b1` was released on May 1, 2025.
+The current version is `v0.1.0b1`.
 To know about which features are currently supported, check [Capabilities](capabilities.html).

 **Version History:**